google-marketing-solutions/crystalvalue/README.md

-CrystalValue is a best practice comprehensive framework for running end-to-end LTV solutions which leverages cutting edge GCP capabilites including:
+CrystalValue is a best practice comprehensive framework for running end-to-end LTV solutions which leverages cutting edge Google Cloud Platform capabilites

-*   Cloud AutomL
+including:

+*   Vertex AI AutoML
 *   AI platform
 *   What IF tool

 It covers the entire modeling lifecycle including feature engineering and preprocessing, model training, calibration, evaluation and maintenance and aims to ensure time efficiencies and robustness of our LTV projects.

 ## Prerequisites